If your goal is to slim down and you’re seemingly “doing everything right,” a lack of progress in the fat loss department can be demoralizing.

 We used to live in a world that required physical movement.
 Now, we can get through our entire day—sometimes our entire week—without much physical activity at all.

-The results is that we now must schedule in movement, lest it doesn’t happen.
-We must force ourselves to keep moving.
+The results is that we now must be very intentional about our movement practice, lest it doesn’t happen.

 Exercise, by the way, does not erase the damaging effects of otherwise sedentary life.
 And, in general, exercise isn’t fun so it’s hard for a lot of people to sustain.